August 23, 2018 | by Kristie Conner

 To read more about the future of productivity, download the report now: Context is king: accelerating productivity through context

-It’s official—in its analysis of 19 different Enterprise File Synchronization and Sharing (EFSS) solutions, Gartner positioned Syncplicity as a leader in its esteemed Magic Quadrant!
+It’s official—in its analysis of 19 different Enterprise File Synchronization and Sharing (EFSS) solutions, Gartner positioned Syncplicity by Axway as a leader in its esteemed Magic Quadrant!
 How’d we get there?
 We think it was with a little magic…and a vision—our vision for reinventing file sharing and mobile collaboration for the enterprise.

 As we see it, users are going to adopt your software only if it has a great UX.
 Without it, they’ll ditch your EFSS and fall back on consumer-grade file sharing software, which lacks important security features.